xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/runtime-applications-addional.md

 Under Windows, many of the Dyalog APL run-time components (.EXE and .DLL) are linked dynamically with the Microsoft Universal C Runtime library (the UCRT) which is supplied and installed as part of the normal Dyalog development installation.

-At execution time it is important that the Dyalog runtime components bind with a version of the UCRT that is compatible with (i.e. the same as or newer than) the one with which they were built.
+At execution time it is important that the Dyalog runtime components bind with a version of the UCRT that is compatible with (that is, the same as or newer than) the one with which they were built.

 ### Windows 10